MicrosoftDocs/power-platform/power-virtual-agents/teams/publication-terms-of-use-teams.md

 ms.collection: virtual-agent
 ---

-# Create and publish privacy and terms of use links
+# Create a privacy statement and terms of use

 When you want to publish your bot so other Teams users can access it, you need to provide the following information about your bot: